d99kris/nmail/README.md

 ### network_timeout

 Specify timeout for IMAP and SMTP operations in seconds.
+If using a very slow network connection and sending very large emails it may be necessary to increase this timeout.
+By setting it to 0 network operations will not time out.
 Default 30 seconds.

 ### pager_cmd